 This spring, faculty, staff, and students submitted 10 proposals.
 Based on evaluation by a jury of Rashida Ng (Temple University, ACSA), Jeremy Till (Central St. Martins, University of the Arts London), and Barbara Brown Wilson (University of Virginia), as well as consultation with the program chairs and assistant and associate deans, Dean Massey committed $55,000 to fund five of these proposals, which are listed below.

-Building Tomorrow Together: A College-Instituted Peer Mentorship Organization
+Building Tomorrow Together: A College-Instituted Peer Mentorship Program

 Lead: Sarah Scott, Taubman College Admissions Marketing Coordinator